tednaleid/understanding-git/src/index.md

 !SLIDE quieter shout

-# You need one repo visualization tool that you grok
+# You need (at least) one repo visualization tool that you grok

 !SLIDE